Gallaudet University

 This course covers linear programming, the simplex algorithm, duality theory and sensitive analysis, network analysis, transportation, assignment, game theory, inventory theory, and queuing theory.

-Prerequisites: MAT 140, or MAT 150; or permission of the instructor
+MAT 140 or MAT 150; or permission of the instructor

 Numerical differentiation, integration, interpolation, approximation of data, approximation of functions, iterative methods of solving nonlinear equations, and numerical solutions of ordinary and partial differential equations.